rrnyquist/ebenezer/_Scripture/ESV/25_Lamentations.md

 my soul is bereft of peace; I have forgotten what happiness is; ^0317

-so I say, My endurance has perished; so has my hope from the Lord. ^0318
+so I say, My endurance has perished; so has my hope from the LORD. ^0318

 Remember my affliction and my wanderings, the wormwood and the gall! ^0319

 My soul continually remembers it and is bowed down within me. ^0320

-But this I call to mind, and therefore I have hope : ^0321
+But this I call to mind, and therefore I have hope: ^0321

-The steadfast love of the Lord never ceases; his mercies never come to an end; ^0322
+The steadfast love of the LORD never ceases; his mercies never come to an end; ^0322

 they are new every morning; great is your faithfulness. ^0323

-The Lord is my portion, says my soul, therefore I will hope in him. ^0324
+The LORD is my portion, says my soul, therefore I will hope in him. ^0324

-The Lord is good to those who wait for him, to the soul who seeks him. ^0325
+The LORD is good to those who wait for him, to the soul who seeks him. ^0325

-It is good that one should wait quietly for the salvation of the Lord. ^0326
+It is good that one should wait quietly for the salvation of the LORD. ^0326

 It is good for a man that he bear the yoke in his youth. ^0327

 Let him sit alone in silence when it is laid on him; ^0328

-let him put his mouth in the dust — there may yet be hope; ^0329
+let him put his mouth in the dust--there may yet be hope; ^0329

 let him give his cheek to the one who strikes, and let him be filled with insults. ^0330